-If you’re able to get to this point, you really have done well.
+If you can get to this point, you have done well.

-It isn’t easy, especially if the guy is particularly sensitive about it at first.
-He may take offense.
+It isn’t easy, especially if the guy is initially particularly sensitive about it.
+He may take offence.

 But if you get to a point where you’re able to talk about it comfortably, test the waters by poking a little bit of fun at it.

 Nothing too harsh and nothing mean-spirited.
 Just a taste.

 If teasing doesn’t come naturally to you, avoid this tip and focus on the stuff you can pull off.
 But if you’re able to start the process of joking about it and get to a point where he actively makes fun of himself, you’re both winning.

 This may seem like trying to ignore or neglect the insecurities at hand, but it really isn’t.

 Some men focus so much on their balding because they temporarily forget that there’s plenty more to life than a full head of hair.

 During these periods of short-term obsession, it can be difficult to say this to him explicitly.